-Schiff earned praise from Democrats and grudging respect from Republicans for the way he handled his committee's high-profile impeachment hearings.
+Schiff earned praise from Democrats and grudging respect from Republicans for the way he handled his high-profile impeachment hearings.

 But Nadler’s style is a lot more professorial than the prosecutorial Schiff — and it hasn’t always worked well in public hearings.